– Available in four variants – J, G, V and VX – the new Toyota Yaris is priced between Rs 8.75 lakh and Rs 14.07 lakh (ex-showroom).

 Most of its design and styling elements have been carried over from Toyota’s popular sedan – Toyota Corolla.
 Face of the sedan has sporty appeal, thanks to its sharp-looking projector headlamps, LED daytime running lights, large radiator grille with horizontal slats, a sculpted bonnet and fog lamp assembly.
 The large air dam is reminiscent of the Camry.
 Moving on the sides, the car features sharp beltline running across its length.
 The sedan runs on 16-inch alloy wheels shod with 185/60 R15 front and 195/50 R16 rear tyres.
 The sloping roofline gives it a sporty character.
 It also gets chrome finished door handles and ORVMs (Outside Rear View Camera).
 Round the back, the Toyota Yaris sedan sports sharp wraparound taillights and a chunky bumper.
 Read About – New Toyota Fortuner | New Toyota Innova Crysta

-Toyota’s all-new premium sedan will be made available in seven paint schemes – Super White, Silver Metallic, Gray Metallic, Attitude Black Mica, Quartz Brown Metallic, Red Mica Metallic and Drak Blue Mica Metallic.
+Toyota’s all-new premium sedan is available in seven paint schemes – Super White, Silver Metallic, Gray Metallic, Attitude Black Mica, Quartz Brown Metallic, Red Mica Metallic and Drak Blue Mica Metallic.
 The same shades are also offered on the Singapore-spec Vios (Yaris sedan).
+Read – Toyota Alphard Luxury MPV Is Coming To India

 In terms of proportions, this mid-sized sedan measures 4,425mm in length, 1,730mm in width and 1,475mm in height.
 This makes it 5mm longer and 30mm wider than the global-spec premium Vios sedan.
 It also measures 15mm smaller than the Verna and City.
 The wheelbase of the sedan stands at 2,550mm which is around 100mm shorter than the Ciaz.
 Just so you know, the latter one is the most spacious car in its league.
 Unlike the global model that has a ground clearance of 133mm, the India-spec model gets a ground clearance of 160mm.
 It offers fuel tank capacity of 42-litres.
 Check Out – New Toyota Land Cruiser Prado Pictures